 Proposition 1. a) An increase in the administrative burden of the documentation requirement (φ) results in a larger bunching mass due to increased strategic avoidance of the requirement by both legitimate and fraudulent firms; b) An increase in the fraud sanctioning value of the documentation requirement (τ) results in a larger bunching mass due strictly to an increase in strategic avoidance of the documentation requirement by fraudulent firms seeking to reduce their risk of sanction.
-Thus, the bunching mass will be disproportionately populated by illegitimate firms when τ is high and φ is low.
+Thus, when τ is high and φ is low, the proportion of bunchers that are comprised of fraudulent firms will be higher than the proportion of non-bunchers that are comprised of fraudulent firms.